 a.
 For each calendar month, the facility must use Equation 3a or 3b or 3c of §63.7522 to calculate the average weighted emission rate for that month.
 Use Equation 3a and the actual heat input for the month for each existing unit participating in the emissions averaging option if the facility is complying with emission limits on a heat input basis.
 Use Equation 3b and the actual steam generation for the month if the facility is complying with the emission limits on a steam generation (output) basis.
+Use Equation 3c and the actual steam generation for the month if the facility is complying with the emission limits on a steam generation (output) basis.
 Use Equation 3c and the actual steam generation for the month if the facility is complying with the emission limits on an electrical generation (output) basis. [§63.7522(f)(1)]

 AveWeightedEmissions =

-$$1.1 \times \sum{i=1}^{n} (Er \times Hb) \div \sum{i=1}^{n} Hb$$
+$$1.1 x \sum{1=1}^{n} (Er x Hb) \div \sum{1.1}^{n} Hb$$

 (Equation 3a)